ianzepp/minted-api-ts/README.md

 ## Dev Dependencies

 - @types/*: TypeScript type definitions.
-- jest: For running tests.
+- bun-types: For using Bun's built-in APIs.
 - nodemon: For automatically restarting the application during development.
-- ts-jest: For using Jest with TypeScript.
 - ts-node: For running TypeScript files.
 - typescript: The TypeScript compiler.
 - webpack-cli: A command line interface for webpack.